 Preoperative and Postoperative E&M Services

 Q.A urologist performed a transurethral resection of the prostate (TURP).
 Ten days later, the patient was admitted to the hospital for chest pain.
-The family doctor asked the urologist to evaluate the patient's intermittent hematuriA.
-Is this considered a consultation?
+The family doctor asked the urologist to evaluate the patient's intermittent hematuria.
+Can this visit be billed?

 Q.Can you charge an admission code for a patient scheduled for a radical prostatectomy?
 Can you charge for a discharge visit?